Whether you have it or want to avoid it, these tips can help keep the silent killer at bay.

 - Eliminate vegetable oils.
 Don’t consume polyunsaturated omega-6 vegetable oils like peanut, safflower, soy, corn, canola and others, as these also promote inflammation.
 Vegetable fats are hidden in many packaged and other junk foods and also in many skin-care products.
 Read labels.

 - Assess workouts.
-Use the 180 Formula to keep it aerobic and don’t overdo with intensity or duration, which can encourage inflammation.
+Use the MAF 180 Formula to keep it aerobic and don’t overdo with intensity or duration, which can encourage inflammation.

 - Go fish.
 Add EPA fish oil and wild-caught coldwater fish to your diet.
 EPA provides anti-inflammatory effects without disrupting the body’s own anti-inflammatory system the way aspirin and other NSAIDS do.